-The clippers have a great grip so that your hand doesn’t get tired.
+These clippers have a great grip so that your hand doesn’t get tired.
 Moreover, the blades are sharp and lightweight.
 One of the brushes is great for massaging and scrubbing your little friend, while the second one helps prevent tangles.
 The washcloth is truly a handy thing.
 It absorbs a lot of water fast, so you can totally try and use it after giving your guinea pig a bath.

 In case you are looking only for a set of brushes, this might be the perfect option for you.

 The tools have silicone tips so that the glove is gentle on your guinea pig’s body.
-Moreover, the material is easy-to-wash.
+Moreover, the material is easy to wash.
 The brush can even be used to remove hairs from your carpet.
 If you use the brush while it’s wet, the effect would be even better.
 Your guinea pig might love the glove as it is not only a grooming tool but also a great massaging device.

 If you’re still looking for the best nail clippers, you might want to take into consideration the trimmers designed for cats.
 These clippers were not only created under the supervision of veterinarians, but they also have a lifetime guarantee.
-The rubber coated handles will ensure a comfortable grip.
+The rubber-coated handles will ensure a comfortable grip.